carrvo/mindie-client/indieauth-client-php/README.md

 Files are modified versions of the [README](README.md) examples.

-Additionally, auto-entry of an anonymous user URI is supported (upon optional Apache HTTPd configuration).
+Additionally, an anonymous user URI (auto-entry or not) is supported (upon optional Apache HTTPd configuration).

 # IndieAuth Client